scala/docs.scala-lang/2018-11-26-sip-minutes.md

 ### How will the transition to Scala 3 affect users of Scala 2 macros and reflection?

-The dependency of Scala 2 macros and reflection on internal implementation details of the Scala 2 compiler mean that significant change is inevitable if Scala is to evolve.
+The dependency of Scala 2 macros and reflection on internal implementation details of the Scala 2 compiler means that significant change is inevitable if Scala is to evolve.
 We recognize that important parts of the Scala ecosystem have made essential use of the Scala 2 facilities and that it is vital that as many as possible of these use cases be accommodated in Scala 3 in some form or another.
-This will be disruptive, but we hope to mitigate the disruption by providing facilities which make the more straightforward and important scenarios simpler whilst leaving others still possible.
+This will be disruptive, but we hope to mitigate the disruption by providing facilities which make the more straightforward and important scenarios simpler while still leaving others possible.
-Our direction is still evolving, however we believe that replacing the current excessively general and expressive macro system with a suite of less powerful but complementary tools is the way forward.
+Our direction is still evolving; however we believe that replacing the current excessively general and expressive macro system with a suite of less powerful but complementary tools is the way forward.
 Currently we are exploring options which range from improved support for type level programming in the language itself (eg. specialized inline, match types, stable definitions, GADT improvements); intensifying certain features currently supported by macros (eg. by-name implicits, generic programming primitives); through to less general forms of metaprogramming (quote/splice and staging) and portable reflection via TASTy (which we recommend to support in both Scala 2/3 and via compiler-independent libraries and tools; [see also](https://github.com/scalacenter/advisoryboard/pull/40)).
 We recommend that most current uses of Scala macros and reflection can be accommodated by some combination of these tools.
-For more about the project progress, please see https://github.com/lampepfl/dotty/issues/5489
+For more about the project's progress, please see https://github.com/lampepfl/dotty/issues/5489

 ### How do we plan to address language experimentation?
 We acknowledge that language experimentation is necessary for improving the language.
 We also believe it requires a different vehicle than stable Scala releases.
 We don’t have a concrete solution for now, but we’re working on one.